I GENERAL INTRODUCTION

 For new funds, a world of often baffling uncertainty abounds, and managers, replete from a successful few years' fundraising, are now tasked with deploying their capital to take advantage of volatility as it arises.
 When we compare the most recent round of fundraising with that of the previous generation, one of the clearest differences has been the institutionalisation of the industry.
 Again using the offshore counsel's perspective, we are able to view this trend by examining its effect on a broad range of funds.

 Apart from large leveraged buyout funds, we have witnessed effective fundraising for a number of smaller, more specialised funds.
-Historically, these funds would often have been formed by new fund managers looking to exploit a unique selling point.
-However, barriers to entry for new fund managers are now prohibitive: the regulatory compliance burden, the imposition of European-style waterfalls as standard, the narrowing of mandates by institutional investors and the broader context of volatility has meant that these smaller funds, many of which are brand new in terms of teams and very focused in terms of strategy, are being raised under the umbrella of the large institutional fund managers.
+Historically, these funds would often have been formed by new fund managers seeking to exploit a unique selling point.
+However, barriers to entry for new fund managers are now prohibitive.
+The regulatory compliance burden, the imposition of European-style waterfalls as standard, the narrowing of mandates by institutional investors and the broader context of volatility have meant that these smaller funds, many of which are brand new in terms of teams and very focused in terms of strategy, are being raised under the umbrella of the large institutional fund managers.

 Fund strategies show something similar, from a different perspective.
-Looking at the past two years side by side, we see what we would expect in terms of traditional large funds generating very predicable returns over the short to medium term for institutional investors.
-Of particular interest has been the growth in distressed debt and, more recently, the direct lending funds and the much-discussed displacement of ordinary banks as providers of credit continues.
+Comparing recent years, we see what we would expect in terms of traditional large funds generating very predicable returns over the short to medium term for institutional investors.
+Of particular interest has been the growth in distressed debt and work-out structures and, more recently, the debt-origination and direct lending funds and the much-discussed displacement of ordinary banks as providers of credit continues.
 In part, these funds fill the holes left by traditional lenders.
 However, more positively, they look to leverage unique industry knowledge and more flexible balance sheets.

 Some of the challenges presented by new strategies are well illustrated by the relationship between these credit and lending funds and the energy funds sector.
-There are significant transactions between the two, and this has generated a sort of microclimate within the funds industry, where exposure to the global energy markets and geopolitical uncertainty have been amplified as a consequence.
-What is encouraging for an industry that has had a consequential double exposure to the oil price drop is that energy valuations have been better than expected, and the long-term prognosis is more optimistic.
+There are significant transactions between the two and this has generated a sort of microclimate within the funds industry, where exposure to the global energy markets and geopolitical uncertainty have been amplified as a consequence.
+What is encouraging for an industry that has had a consequential double exposure to changes in the price of oil is that energy valuations have been better than expected and the long-term prognosis is more optimistic.

 iii Regulatory trends

-The pre-eminent position of the Cayman Islands as the jurisdiction of choice for offshore private equity fundraising is long established.
+The pre-eminent position of the Cayman Islands as the jurisdiction of choice for offshore private equity fundraising is long-established.
 Cayman offers a flexible statutory regime within a common law system renowned for its sensible approach to commercial disputes.
 Nowhere is this better illustrated than in the response to changes in the global investment and regulatory context.
 Regulatory transparency and a robust anti-money laundering regime provide peace of mind to investors and regulators alike, but these are now a given for credible jurisdictions.
-The implementation of legislation to enforce intergovernmental agreements relating to US FATCA, UK CDOT and CRS reporting has been well-documented and, with the first waves of actual reporting now in progress, these provisions have simply become an inevitable part of the investment funds landscape.
+The implementation of legislation to enforce intergovernmental agreements relating to the US Foreign Account Tax Compliance Act and Common Reporting Standard reporting has been well documented and these provisions have simply become an inevitable part of the investment funds landscape.

-In this context, Cayman legislation and regulation continue to be responsive to trends and challenges in the current market practice.
-An active partnership between the government and the private sector ensures the development of legislation, and recent amendments to the law have streamlined procedures for raising and managing Cayman-based funds, and went some way to addressing longstanding concerns about the delineation of the lines of the general partner’s fiduciary duties.
+In this context, Cayman legislation and regulation continue to be responsive to trends and challenges in current market practice.
+An active partnership between the government and the private sector ensures the development of legislation, and recent amendments to the law have streamlined procedures for raising and managing Cayman-based funds, going some way to addressing long-standing concerns about the delineation of the lines of general partners' fiduciary duties.

-In response to the anticipated trend for fund restructuring discussed above, Cayman will shortly be amending its Exempted Limited Partnership Law to provide partners with the tools that they need to restructure funds in new and innovative ways.
-In particular, the introduction of statutory processes to merge and amalgamate funds, and to propose schemes of arrangement, and exploit Cayman’s position of being an English jurisdiction in an American context, will draw the best from both of those legal systems.
+In response to the anticipated trend for fund restructuring discussed above, Cayman will shortly be amending its Exempted Limited Partnership Law to provide partners with the tools they need to restructure funds in innovative ways.
+In particular, the introduction of statutory processes to merge and amalgamate funds, and to propose schemes of arrangement, and exploit Cayman's position of being an English jurisdiction in an American context, will draw the best from both legal systems.

 1 Rolf Lindsay is a partner at Walkers.